 - Informal resolution.
-The student is strongly encouraged to seek informal resolution of a grievance by bringing it to the attention of his or her disability representative and/or dean in a timely fashion.
+The student is strongly encouraged to seek informal resolution of a grievance by bringing it to the attention of the Office of Accessibility Resources and Services in a timely fashion.
 This process must begin within 30 calendar days of the concern arising.

 - Written grievance.
 If the student is unsatisfied with the informal resolution, the student may make a formal, written complaint to the provost.
 The student should follow procedures for formal grievance in the Student Grievance Policy and Procedures.